sage-code/maj/basic.md

 **singular conjugation**

-* zy pala-re = he is playing right now
+* zy palu-re = he is playing right now
-* zy pala-fu = he will play in the future
+* zy palu-fu = he will play in the future
-* zy pala-pa = he play some time ago
+* zy palu-pa = he play some time ago

 **plural conjugation**
-* ne pala alga = we play sometimes
+* ne palu alga = we play sometimes
-* ve pala nuca = you never play
+* ve palu nuca = you never play
-* ze pala suva = they play often
+* ze palu suva = they play often

-**Notes:**

-* So far I have inspired from Spanish a little.
-* Having fix verbs make the learning experience better.
+## Verb transformation

-## Transform a verb in attribute using "sh"
+You can transform a verb into an attribute using suffix 'sa or 'se.

+**rxample
-palu-sh = playful
+palu => pala'sa = playful

 **So far:**
-* yo sera pala-sh = I'm playful
+* yo sera pala'sha = I'm playful
-* tu sera pala-sh = you are playful
+* tu sera pala'sha = you are playful
-* zy sera pala-sh = he, it or she is playful
+* zy sera pala'sha = he, it or she is playful

 ## Locations